ucsf-wynton/wynton-website-hpc/docs/about/specs.md

 * Global `/wynton/scratch/` - approx. 200 TiB storage ([BeeGFS](https://www.beegfs.io/content/)) accessible from everywhere.

 There are no per-user quotas in these scratch spaces.
-Files not modified for two weeks will be automatically deleted.
+Files not added or modified during the last two weeks will be automatically deleted on a nightly basis.
+Note, files with old timestamps that were "added" to the scratch place during this period will _not_ be deleted, which covers the use case where files with old timestamps are extracted from tar.gz file.
+(Details: `tmpwatch --ctime` is used for the cleanup.)

 ## User and Lab Storage